Historical Public Records Program

 Card Catalog

-The physical Copyright Card Catalog is the finding aid that enables users to find Copyright Office records from 1870 through 1977.
+The physical Copyright Card Catalog is the finding aid, comprising index cards for registrations and assignments.
+It enables users to find Copyright Office records from 1870 through 1977.
+It also includes registration applications from 1898 through 1945.

 Stacked books; card catalog

-The Catalogs of Copyright Entries (CCE’s) volumes are compilations of brief registrations and renewals during specific time periods ranging in length from semi-weekly to semi-annually.
+The Catalog of Copyright Entries (CCE) volumes are compilations of brief registrations and renewals during from 1891 through 1977 ranging from semiweekly to semiannually.

 Historical copyright record book open; title page